httpwg/http-extensions/draft-ietf-httpbis-incremental.md

 downstream and continuously forward the bytes of the message body as they arrive.
-As the Incremental header field indicates only how the message body is to be forwarded, intermediaries can still buffer the entire header and trailer sections of the message before forwarding it downstream.
+As the Incremental header field indicates only how the message body is to be forwarded, intermediaries can still buffer the entire header and trailer sections of the message before forwarding them downstream.

 The Incremental HTTP header field applies to each HTTP message.
 Therefore, if both the HTTP request and response need to be forwarded incrementally, the